aniverse-moe/AniverseUI/README.md

 * `master`: The main branch.
 All development code is merged into `master` in sometime.
 * `prod`: Everything pushed to `prod` updates the real [production site](https://aniverse-moe.github.io).
 * `preprod`: Everything pushed to `preprod` updates the real [pre-production site](https://aniverse-moe.github.io/AniverseUI-PreProd-Host).
-> **Tip:** To be sure the latest commit to `prod` or `preprod` has updated the site, open the site in the browser and open the DevTools.
+> **Tip:** To be sure the latest commit to `prod` or `preprod` has updated the site, open the site in the browser and open the DevTools Console.
 You will see a logged message:
 `LAST_COMMIT_SHA: <sha>`.</br>
 Just compare the `<sha>` to the latest commit in the `prod`/`preprod` branch.